-The human race has just broken a new record in its great race to ecological collapse: CO2 in the atmosphere has just passed 415 parts per million - this is the first time in human history that this limit has been exceeded.
+The human race has just broken a new record in its great race towards ecological collapse: CO2 in the atmosphere has just exceeded 415 parts per million: it is the first time in the entire human history that this limit has been exceeded.

 According to the sensors of the Mauna Loa Observatory, an Arctic ice measurement outpost of the US National Atmospheric and Oceanic Agency, carbon dioxide reached 415.26 parts per million.